-We have and will continue to devote substantial effort and, to the extent available, capital resources, to strategic planning, engineering, design, and development of its electric vehicle platform, development of vehicle models, finalizing the build out of the FF ieFactory California manufacturing facility, and capital raising.
-We incurred cumulative losses from operations, negative cash flows from operating activities, and have an accumulated deficit of \$4,006.7 million, an unrestricted cash balance of \$0.4 million and a negative working capital position of \$175.2 million, excluding restricted cash, as of March 31, 2024.
-During 2023, we delivered our first vehicles but expects to continue generating significant operating losses for the foreseeable future.
-We have funded our operations and capital needs primarily through the issuance of related party notes payable and notes payable (see Note 7, Notes Payable and Note 8, Related Party Transactions), convertible notes, and the sale of common stock.
+We have and will continue to devote substantial effort and, to the extent available, capital resources, to strategic planning, engineering, design, and development of our electric vehicle platform, development of vehicle models, finalizing the build out of the FF ieFactory California manufacturing facility, and capital raising.
+We incurred cumulative losses from operations, negative cash flows from operating activities, and have an accumulated deficit of \$4,115.4 million, an unrestricted cash balance of \$0.8 million and a negative working capital position of \$198.7 million, excluding restricted cash, as of June 30, 2024.
+During 2023, we delivered our first vehicles but expect to continue generating significant operating losses for the foreseeable future.
+We have funded our operations and capital needs primarily through the issuance of related party notes payable and notes payable (see Note 7, Notes Payable and Note 8, Related Party Transactions in the notes to the Unaudited Condensed Consolidated Financial Statements), convertible notes, and the sale of common stock.

-Pursuant to the Secured SPA, the Unsecured SPA, the Unsecured Streeterville SPA, the FFVV Joinder, and the Senyun Joinder (collectively the "SPA Commitments") (see Note 7, Notes Payable and Note 8, Related Party Transactions), we obtained commitments from several investors.
-At March 31, 2024, the SPA Commitments totaled \$554.5 million, of which \$343.2 million was funded, \$211.3 million remained to be funded, and \$93.6 million in principal was outstanding.
-At March 31, 2024, Optional Commitments under the SPA Commitments totaled \$366.0 million, of which \$40.6 million was funded, \$325.4 million remained to be funded, and \$3.0 million was outstanding.
-The remaining amounts to be funded as of March 31, 2024, are subject to the achievement of delivery milestones, satisfaction of closing conditions, resolution of disputes with investors, and satisfaction or waiver of other conditions, including for a portion of such financing an effective registration statement for the shares underlying the applicable notes.
+Pursuant to the Secured SPA, the Unsecured SPA, the Unsecured Streeterville SPA, the FFVV Joinder, and the Senyun Joinder (collectively the "SPA Commitments") (see Note 7, Notes Payable and Note 8, Related Party Transactions in the notes to the Unaudited Condensed Consolidated Financial Statements), we obtained commitments from several investors.
+As of June 30, 2024, the SPA Commitments totaled \$554.5 million, of which \$343.2 million was funded, \$211.3 million remained to be funded, and \$78.6 million in principal was outstanding.
+As of June 30, 2024, Optional Commitments under the SPA Commitments totaled \$366.0 million, of which \$47.2 million was funded, \$318.8 million remained to be funded, and \$9.2 million was outstanding.
+The remaining amounts to be funded as of June 30, 2024, are subject to the achievement of delivery milestones, satisfaction of closing conditions, resolution of disputes with investors, and satisfaction or waiver of other conditions, including for a portion of such financing an effective registration statement for the shares underlying the applicable notes.